 A table must have a primary key, but none was found for table 'RemoteServers'

-Output of the following commands shows that Wordpress Toolkit SQLITE3 database, used to store information about instances, does not contain any Wordpress-related tables:
+The output of the following commands shows that WordPress Toolkit SQLITE3 database, used to store information about instances, does not contain any WordPress-related tables:

 # sqlite3 /usr/local/psa/var/modules/wp-toolkit/wp-toolkit.sqlite3